Agricultural biodiversity: Species diversity

 Species diversity refers to the number and abundance of different species used for food and agriculture.
 The number of species considered to contribute to food alone ranges from 5,538 to 75,000 depending on definitions.
 A conservative estimate is that about 6,000 species are commonly used for food.
 Species diversity includes "the domesticated plants and animals that are part of crop, livestock, forest or aquaculture systems, harvested forest and aquatic species, the wild relatives of domesticated species, and other wild species harvested for food and other products.
-It also encompasses what is known as “associated biodiversity”, the vast range of organisms that live in and around food and agricultural production systems, sustaining them and contributing to their output."
+It also encompasses what is known as "associated biodiversity", the vast range of organisms that live in and around food and agricultural production systems, sustaining them and contributing to their output."
 Agriculture is understood to include crop and livestock production, forestry, fisheries and aquaculture.

 Aquatic diversity is an important component of agricultural biodiversity.
-The conservation and sustainable use of local aquatic ecosystems, ponds, rivers, coastal commons by artisanal fisherfolk and smallholder farmers is important to the survival of both humans and the environment.
+The conservation and sustainable use of local aquatic ecosystems, ponds, rivers, and coastal commons by artisanal fisherfolk and smallholder farmers is important to the survival of both humans and the environment.
 Since aquatic organisms, including fish, provide much of our food supply as well as underpinning the income of coastal peoples, it is critical that fisherfolk and smallholder farmers have genetic reserves and sustainable ecosystems to draw upon as aquaculture and marine fisheries management continue to evolve.

+Interspecific crop diversity is, in part, responsible for offering variety in what we eat.
+Intraspecific diversity, the variety of alleles within a single species, also offers us a choice in our diets.
+If a crop fails in a monoculture, we rely on agricultural diversity to replant the land with something new.
+If a wheat crop is destroyed by a pest we may plant a hardier variety of wheat the next year, relying on intraspecific diversity.
+We may forgo wheat production in that area and plant a different species altogether, relying on interspecific diversity.